Polyphenols Foods, Benefits, Types and Side Effects - Dr. Axe

 According to a 2016 review out of Australia, in vitro studies have found that consuming dietary polyphenols can stimulate insulin secretion and inhibit certain enzymes that break down starches into simple sugars to prevent spikes in blood sugar levels.

-A human study published in the British Journal of Nutrition also showed that a higher intake of polyphenols was associated with a lower risk of type 2 diabetes, and further research notes that polyphenols-rich diets have been associated with a lower risk of developing type 2 diabetes.
+A human study published in the British Journal of Nutrition also showed that a higher intake of polyphenols was associated with a lower risk of type 2 diabetes, and further research noted that polyphenols-rich diets have been associated with a lower risk of developing type 2 diabetes.

 7. May aid digestion